yoshikiohshima/ploma/README.md

 # Ploma with Croquet Real-Time Collaboration

-# Launch demo
+# Demo

-Open this linke[(http://croquet.io/ploma)], and when the URL gets the parameter `q=...`, copy the the entire URL and open it in a new tab, or send it to your friends to draw together.
+Open this link [(http://croquet.io/ploma)].
+When the URL gets the parameter `?q=...`, copy the the entire URL and open it in a new tab or send it to your friends to draw together.

-# What it is?
+# What is it?

 [Ploma](https://github.com/evhan55/ploma) by Evelyn Eastmond and Dan Amelang is a sketching application with high-fidelity ballpoint pen rendering for pressure sensitive tables.